BeachCodersAcademy/CodeWave/README.md

 * What is a `<div>` tag is and what it is for? - it is used to dividing sections of the document into more manageable parts

 Day 2:
-* How do you create a proper form (what tags are needed)?
+* How do you create a proper form (what tags are needed)? - all form elements should be inside a `form` tag and you must have a submit button
-* What is the difference between an ‘id’ and a ‘class’?
+* What is the difference between an ‘id’ and a ‘class’? - you should only have one unique id per html file but you can have multiple classes
-* How do you target elements on a web page?
+* How do you target elements on a web page? - `document.getElementById` or `document.querySelector`

 Day 3:
 * What is the difference between margin, padding, & border?